triply-at/leaflet-geotiff-2/README.md

 ## Advanced usage options

-1. Data values can be extracted using the `getValueAtLatLng(lat,lng)` method\*
-2. Custom renderer can be implemented by extending `L.LeafletGeotiffRenderer`.
+1. Custom renderer can be implemented by extending `L.LeafletGeotiffRenderer`.

-\*note this seems buggy, experimental only (returns values when given postion outside of data domain).

 ## Build